Enumerative geometry via the moduli space of super Riemann surfaces: Topological recursion

 The recursion \eqref{volrec} involves the following two linear transformations

 from the spaces of odd (in each variable) polynomials in one and two variables to the spaces of polynomials in two and one variable.
 These linear transformations induce linear transformations of the Laplace transforms.
-The following two lemmas calculate the Laplace transform of these linear transformations. \begin{lemma} For $P(x,y)$ an odd polynomial in $x$ and $y$:
+Lemmas~\ref{lapkerD} and \ref{lapkerR} below calculate the Laplace transform of these linear transformations. \begin{lemma} For $P(x,y)$ an odd polynomial in $x$ and $y$: